jupierce/prowjobs-to-bigquery/README.md

 ```

 # Bulk load
-- Setup native table which contains access logs for origin-ci-test table.
+- Setup native table which contains access logs for test-platform-results bucket.
 This is what the cold load system will read to find files of interest.
 You used a native table since external table would fail if corrupt CSVs existed.
   - Use source of "Google Cloud Storage"
-  - Pull from files: `origin-ci-test/origin-ci-test_usage_2023*`
+  - Pull from files: `test-platform-results-access-logs/_usage_2024_*`
   - Auto detect schema
   - Tolerate some errors
   - CSV